AdobeDocs/commerce-merchant-services.en/help/payment-services/sandbox.md

    >[!IMPORTANT]
    >
-   >If you revoke consent to [!DNL Payment Services] for Adobe Commerce and Magento Open Source for processing your payments (in your PayPal account settings), orders in your store cannot be processed by [!DNL Payment Services].
+   >If you revoke consent to [!DNL Payment Services] for [!DNL Adobe Commerce] and [!DNL Magento Open Source] for processing your payments (in your PayPal account settings), orders in your store cannot be processed by [!DNL Payment Services].

 ## Enable contact telephone number